anthony2708/dockerfile-contest/Readme.md

 I started this repository after [2025 Dockerfile Contest](https://devops.vn/webinar/dockerfile-contest-2025/) - thank DevOps Vietnam and DataOnline for organizing the contest, where I did not stand a chance to win due to a lot of "**lightweight**" Dockerfiles. (_I put lightweight in **""**, as it means a different way - **no redundant code, no extra configs, almost nothing! - you have to build the binary yourself**_)

-When I joined the webminar, I once heard a question from an audience, asking: "**Why are you using this way, instead of doing the basic way, which is by Chainguard Docker images?
-And are there potential security concerns when you are doing the configs by yourself?**"
+When I joined the webinar, I once heard a question from an audience, asking: _"**Why are you using this way, instead of doing the basic way, which is by Chainguard Docker images?
+And are there potential security concerns when you are doing the configs by yourself?**"_

-I thought: "**Hey, why don't you make a Dockerfile which can receive updates daily and auto-rebuild the image automatically?**"
+I thought: _"**Hey, why don't you make a Dockerfile which can receive updates daily and auto-rebuild the image automatically?**"_

 ## The folder tree